SuhaniKolhatkar/Exploratory_Data_Analysis_2025/README.md

 **By combining these insights, educators and students can work together to develop personalized study plans that optimize learning effectiveness, time management, and overall academic success.**

-**Instructions:**

-1. Ensure you have the required libraries installed (Pandas, NumPy, Matplotlib, and DateTime).
-2. Replace 'timeSheet.csv' with the actual file name of your study data.
-3. Run the code to generate visualizations and analyze the data.